 Best Shovel for Backpacking

-When you’re hiking several miles into the backcountry nothing is as important as weight.
-The Boyisen Okoolcamp comes in at just over a pound, which is half or even a third of what many tactical shovels weigh.
+When you’re hiking several miles into the backcountry, nothing is as important as weight.
+The Boyisen Okoolcamp comes in at just over a pound, half or even a third of what many tactical shovels weigh.
 That’s quite impressive for something that contains a pick, saw, bottle opener, and nail extractor in addition to a shovel.
 To keep it featherlight, remove one of the handle extensions.

 Why Do I Need a Tactical Shovel

 Having an everyday carry knife seems reasonable, but why would someone ever need an everyday carry shovel?

 - A shovel is a handy tool.
 It can be used to dig latrines, smother a fire, or pry rocks from your campsite.
 Don’t underestimate how useful a digging implement can be – your hands are near useless at some of the tasks a shovel is specifically intended for.